 This is not necessarily the case for Turkey, whose strategic needs differ from the rest of the alliance.
 But to spur Western Europeans to put the required tanks and boots on the ground to Raqqa means changing the strategic situation in a fundamental way.
 Brussels, murderous and cruel though it was, does not yet change such a calculation.
 NATO will bring more warplanes to the skies of Iraq and Syria, no doubt, but its great armies will remain in their barracks.

-This article originally appeared at Geopolitics Made Super, March 23, 2016.
+This story first appeared at Geopolitics Made Super, March 23, 2016.